 Although the term antisemitism was not coined until the 19th century, the phenomenon of anti-Judaism actually dates back to antiquity.
 Anti-Jewish laws and measures, expulsions and acts of violence such as pogroms – attacks on Jewish people and on Jewish institutions – characterized some parts of the Middle Ages and the early modern era.
 With the emergence of antisemitic parties and the rise of nationalism, antisemitism acquired a political component in the 19th century.

-The National Socialists took advantage of the antisemitism smoldering amongst the German population – millions of people bought Hitler's book "Mein Kampf".
-Starting with economic boycotts, anti-Jewish racial laws and pogroms, the National Socialist antisemitic ideology culminated in the systematic extermination of European Jews.
-It is estimated that six million Jews were murdered by the National Socialist regime and its collaborators.
+Under National Socialism, antisemitism became the official policy of the state: Starting with economic boycotts, anti-Jewish racial laws and pogroms, the National Socialist antisemitic ideology culminated in the systematic murder of European Jews.
+It is estimated that six million Jews were killed by the National Socialist regime and its collaborators.

 Although the number of antisemitic incidents in Germany has been increasing steadily since 2015, the Covid-19 pandemic has been a catalyst leading to the new alarming record level in 2020: The Federal Association of Departments for Research and Information on Antisemitism recorded a drastic increase in antisemitic myths when the various Covid-19 measures came into force in the spring of 2020.
 In right-wing communities, antisemitic sentiment has been conjoined with new conspiracy theories about the "true" causes of the pandemic, which have become further and further removed from the reality of the situation.
 It was on demonstrations of Covid-deniers around the country in particular that these conspiracy myths haven been exhibited more openly than ever.